 Sellout and Road to Recovery

-between Smith andWesson and the Clinton Administration and the various
+andWesson and the Clinton Administration and the various local and state

-training program and to be certified by a non-existent government entity
+to be certified by a non-existent government entity before you could

-before you could posess any S&W product.
-It also would prevent you
+posess any S&W product.
+It also would prevent you from purchasing a

-from purchasing a S&W product from a private individual or at a gun
+S&W product from a private individual or at a gun show without

-show without undergoing background check procedures which are NOT
+undergoing background check procedures which are NOT mandated by Federal

-mandated by Federal law.
-It requires sellers to maintain and provide to
+law.
+It requires sellers to maintain and provide to the Federal

-the Federal Government a detailed and up to date trace of every S&W
+Government a detailed and up to date trace of every S&W firearm it

-firearm it sells establishing a defacto Federal gun registration
+sells establishing a defacto Federal gun registration directory which

-directory which you would be obligated to participate in.
-Among the
+you would be obligated to participate in.
+Among the other onerous

-other onerous details contained within, it also provides that any dealer
+details contained within, it also provides that any dealer who wishes to

-who wishes to sell any S&W product will apply the mandates of this
+sell any S&W product will apply the mandates of this agreement to

-agreement to ALL OTHER firearms that the dealer handles, thereby
+ALL OTHER firearms that the dealer handles, thereby extending this

 It may be helpful when